Sohett/vue-googlemaps-address-autocomplete/readme.md

 ```

 **4. Hook**\
-It exposes the `@updateAddress` hook that is triggered when the user select an option in the available list, passing the `autocompletedAddress`.
+It exposes the `@update-address` hook that is triggered when the user select an option in the available list, passing the `autocompletedAddress`.
 This will prepopulated the address fields:
   - `streetName`
   - `streetNumber`
   - `zipCode`